Collective dynamics in holographic fractonic solids: Introduction

 \section{Introduction}

+Fractons, an exotic class of elementary excitations exhibiting constrained mobility, have attracted broad attention in the study of many-body quantum matter \cite{Chamon:2004lew,Dubovsky:2005xd,Haah:2011drr,Vijay:2015mka,Vijay:2016phm,Qi:2022seq,Jain:2021ibh,Bidussi:2021nmp}.\footnote{The term ``fracton'' was earlier introduced in particle physics to describe a type of fractionally charged colorless bound system \cite{Khlopov:1981wm}.
+While, in condensed matter physics, it has been introduced to refer to quasiparticles with restricted mobility much later.} The concept of fractons originated in the study of exactly solvable lattice models for quantum error correction, most notably Haah's code \cite{Haah:2011drr} and the X-cube model \cite{Vijay:2016phm}.
+In recent years, these systems have also garnered significant interest within the high-energy physics community.
+This interest is largely driven by the phenomenon of UV/IR mixing observed when attempting to describe these lattice models using continuum field theories, where the low-energy physics remains sensitive to microscopic lattice details \cite{Seiberg:2020wsg,You:2021tmm,Gorantla:2021bda}.

-Fractons, a novel type of collective excitations exhibiting constrained mobility, have attracted broad attention in the study of many-body quantum matter in recent years \cite{Chamon:2004lew,Dubovsky:2005xd,Haah:2011drr,Vijay:2015mka,Vijay:2016phm,Qi:2022seq,Jain:2021ibh}.
-Theoretically, it was proposed that the constrained motion of collective modes arises because, in addition to monopole charge, multipole moments such as the dipole moment are also conserved \cite{Pretko:2018jbi,Pretko:2020cko}, making individual charge carriers immobile while allowing certain neutral bound states to spread.
+Recently, it has been proposed that the constrained motion of collective modes arises because, in addition to the monopole charge, multipole moments such as the dipole moment are also conserved \cite{Pretko:2018jbi,Pretko:2020cko}, making individual charge carriers immobile while allowing certain neutral bound states to spread.
 This mechanism gives rise to a family of subdiffusive modes.
 Such a dramatic slowing of collective dynamics is a manifestation of ergodicity breaking in the system \cite{Prem:2017qcp,Pai:2018gyd}.
 Furthermore, the inherent stability of these excitations also implies potential applications in quantum information storage and processing \cite{Brown:2019hxw,Terhal:2013vbm,Bravyi:2011faf}.
 Several reviews summarize developments in these areas (see \cite{Gromov:2022cxa,Nandkishore:2018sel,Pretko:2020cko}).

-The effort to formulate a universal description of fracton phases has led to the development of the so-called fracton hydrodynamics.
+The effort to formulate a universal description of fractonic phases has led to the development of the so-called fracton hydrodynamics.
 This framework has been built progressively, starting from simple systems with only charge and dipole conservation \cite{Gromov:2020yoc}, and later adding other key ingredients like momentum \cite{Grosvenor:2021rrt,Glorioso:2021bif,Burchards:2022lqr,Guo:2022ixk,Hart_2022,Glorioso:2023chm,Osborne:2021mej} as well as energy \cite{Glodkowski:2022xje,Jain:2023nbf,Jain:2024kri,Jain:2024ngx}.

 The dipole symmetry of fractons is related to the breaking of continuous spatial translations \cite{Pretko:2020cko,Glorioso:2023chm,Gromov:2018nbv}.
 Since this symmetry breaking is a ubiquitous feature of solid systems, occurring either spontaneously or explicitly through mechanisms such as lattices, impurities, or defects \cite{Lubensky,RevModPhys.60.1129}, solids serve as a crucial platform for the realization of fractons.
 However, embedding fractons within the solid-state context raises a natural question: how do the Goldstone modes of a solid (acoustic phonons) coexist and interact with the subdiffusive mode of a fractonic system?
 The study of fractonic solids will enrich our understanding of fractonic phases as well as the interplay between the dipole symmetry and spacetime symmetries.